GateNLP/domain-analysis-lists/docs/index.md

 quite a large number of the links given by StratCom, so it may later be worth implementing a way to do this.
 Since StratCom can update fairly regularly, we update this data weekly (automatically).
-Note that this source is currently the only one which also reports on the spread of information through telegram accounts - something we also now extract and store alongside facebook, twitter and tiktok accounts listed.
+Note that this source is currently the only one which also reports on the spread of information through telegram accounts - something we also now extract and store alongside facebook, twitter, vKontakte and tiktok accounts listed.

 ### Meta Factchecks:
 ***Source type: positive (provides a list of all independent fact-checking partners of Meta)***

 To mitigate the spread of misinformation and offer users more reliable information, Meta has collaborated with independent third-party fact-checkers worldwide certified through the non-partisan International Fact-Checking Network (IFCN).
-The webpage provides a list of all independent fact-checking partners of Meta.
+The [webpage](https://www.facebook.com/formedia/mjp/programs/third-party-fact-checking/partner-map) provides a list of all independent fact-checking partners of Meta.
 This data collection process is relatively straightforward; it involves compiling the various domains listed on the webpage and labelling them as a "fact checker" as reported by Meta.
+Note that this source is automatically updated every week.

 ### Iffy Index:
 ***Source type: caution (domains are only listed if the MBFC gives it a low credibility rating)***

-The Iffy Index of Unreliable Sources compiles credibility ratings from [Media Bias/Fact Check (MBFC)](https://mediabiasfactcheck.com/).
+The [Iffy Index](https://iffy.news/index/) of unreliable sources compiles credibility ratings from [Media Bias/Fact Check (MBFC)](https://mediabiasfactcheck.com/).
 MBFC boasts substantial experience, comprehensiveness, transparency, accountability, and currency in its reviews of news sites.
-The Iffy Index exclusively features sites that MBFC rates with a Low Credibility rating and categorises as either Conspiracy/Pseudoscience or Questionable Source/Fake News.
-A Low Credibility rating indicates that the site consistently fails fact-checks by IFCN-verified fact-checkers.
+The Iffy Index exclusively features sites that MBFC rates with a low credibility rating and categorises as either conspiracy/pseudoscience or questionable source/fake news.
+A low credibility rating indicates that the site consistently fails fact-checks by IFCN-verified fact-checkers.
 The goal is to give researchers an accurate list of sites that propagate misinformation or disinformation, thus facilitating more precise disinformation research.
+Note that this source is automatically updated every week.

+### Public Interest News Foundation (PINF):
+***Source type: positive (provides a list of all UK news providers)***

+[Public Interest News Foundation (PINF)](https://www.publicinterestnews.org.uk/) provides a list of all independent news providers in the UK.
+PINF is a UK-based charity dedicated to supporting and promoting independent journalism that serves the public interest.
+It provides funding, capacity-building resources, and advocacy to small news organizations, websites, and initiatives focused on producing high-quality public interest reporting.
+This data collection process is straightforward; it involves compiling the various domains listed on the webpage and labelling them as a "UK News Provider" as reported by PINF.

+### Hamilton 2.0:
+***Source type: mixed (provides a list of sources that directly attribute to the Russian, Chinese, or Iranian governments or their various news and information channels)***

+[Hamilton 2.0](https://securingdemocracy.gmfus.org/hamilton-monitored-accounts-on-twitter/) is a project of the Alliance for Securing Democracy at the German Marshall Fund (GMF), United States.
+It provides a list of sources that directly attribute to the Russian, Chinese, or Iranian governments or their various news and information channels.
+These channels and accounts often engage with topics, hashtags, URLs, and people that are in no way affiliated with the Russian, Chinese, or Iranian governments.
+Consequently, it would be inaccurate to hastily categorize any source as linked to state-backed propaganda without conducting further analysis.
+GMF urges users of Hamilton 2.0 not to make incorrect assumptions about its content and to apply further scrutiny.
+Hence, the source type of Hamilton 2.0 is labelled as mixed.
+Note that this source is automatically updated every week.

+### Bundesverband Digitalpublisher und Zeitungsverleger (BDZV):
+***Source type: positive (provides a list of all German news providers)***

+[Bundesverband Digitalpublisher und Zeitungsverleger (BDZV)](https://www.bdzv.de/zeitungen-in-deutschland) provides a list of all German daily newspapers and known weekly titles (and their digital presence).
+This data collection process is straightforward; it involves compiling the various domains listed on the webpage and labelling them as a "German News Provider" as reported by BDZV.

 # API details